KhogaEslam/ToDo/README.md

 11- use node package manager(npm) to install all libs you need.

 12- use Bootstrap to add good look to the app with some custom styles.

-13- attached is a video demo to see how should this app works.

-14- the deadline for this project is Sunday 2, April at midnight.

-15- the deliverables will be a zipped folder (NOT rar) with your name containing the code and a readme file with all login credentials I need to login and test your app.
-16- Good luck!